robertwhaskell/data-structures/README.md

 These are a collection of classic sorting algorithms implemented in python

 - Insertion Sort
     - A method to sort a list of items.
+It builds the final sorted list one item at a time.
 [Wikipedia](http://en.wikipedia.org/wiki/Insertion_sort) explains it well.
+- Merge Sort
+    - A method to sort a list using a comparison based sorting algorithm.
+It is designed to be a stable sort.
+Also referred to as "divide and conquer".
+[Merge sort wiki.](http://en.wikipedia.org/wiki/Merge_sort)

 References: Google, Google, Google, and also Wikipedia
 Collaborations: Robert Haskell & [Joel Stanner](https://github.com/poolbath1) (coders)